samsquire/ideas4/README.md

 This way we can solve all polling issues with a single websocket implementation.

+# 71. Partial order scheduler

+Clearly we want to run multiple threads in parallel, the problem occurs when they both want to write and read to the same data structure.

+I propose a scheduler that deschedules threads that want to read or write to values that are being written to.

 # incomplete ideas

 Memory set to network calls